Night-Sky-Gaming/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-### This is the Night Sky Gaming DEV GitHub organisation
+### This is the Andromeda Gaming DEV GitHub organisation

 ### To-do list
 - [x] Channels bot